Cancer: what are the prospects for screening? – Featured

 February 03, 2023

 In France, three screening programs are organized for eligible people, in order to detect the first signs of a possible tumour.
 They concern breast cancer, cervical cancer and colorectal cancer.
-Thanks to recent advances, lung cancer could soon join the list.
+Thanks to recent advances, lung cancer might soon join the list.

 Breast, cervix, colon-rectum.
 These localizations of cancers are subject to screening organized by the public authorities, in order to “ detect the presence of a disease at an early stage in people who are a priori in good health and who do not yet show apparent symptoms”, details the High Authority for Health (HAS).
 They specifically target populations considered to be more at risk of developing the disease, to whom examinations are offered at regular intervals.
 Objective: to diagnose the disease as early as possible to treat it quickly or slow its progression.